ChengF-Lab/COVID-19_Map/README.md

 ## A network medicine approach to investigation and population-based validation of disease manifestations and drug repurposing for COVID-19

 ### Network proximity code
-The proximity code can be found in the `proximity` folder.
+The proximity code can be found in the `proximity/` folder.
 First, you need to decompress the file `HumanInteractome.7z` in the same folder.

 * HumanInteractome.tsv - the human interactome, including sources and evidence types
 * HumanInteractome.npy - numpy matrix of all precalculated shortest distance in the interactome